arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started-with-rs485/content.md

 ## Overview

 The RS485 interface provides balanced performance to transmit data reliably over a long distance with a stable transmission rate.
 The Opta™ provisions the RS485 interface.
 Using this feature is easy with the help of the Arduino ecosystem tools, such as the Arduino IDE and the [ArduinoRS485 library](https://www.arduino.cc/reference/en/libraries/arduinors485/).
-This tutorial will follow the steps to connect two Opta™ devices via RS485 and the Arduino IDE; it will describe some essential library functions and show an example sketch that uses the library and the RS485 interface.
+This tutorial will show the steps to connect two Opta™ devices via RS485 and the Arduino IDE; it will describe some essential library functions and show an example sketch that uses the library and the RS485 interface.

 ## Goals

 - Learn how to connect two Opta™ devices through RS485 interface
-- Learn to exchange information between two Opta™ devices through RS485 interface
+- Learn how to exchange information between two Opta™ devices through RS485 interface and use to control on-board components

 ### Required Hardware and Software